 - (1) PROGRAM CREATION.-There is created Healthy Florida, a health care program for lower income, uninsured adults who meet the eligibility guidelines established under s.
 624.91.
 The Florida Healthy Kids Corporation shall administer the program under its existing corporate governance and structure. - (2) DEFINITIONS.-As used in this section, the term: - (a) "Actuarially equivalent" means: - 1.
 The aggregate value of the benefits included in health benefits coverage is equal to the value of the benefits in the child benchmark benefit plan as defined in s.
 409.811; and - 2.
-The benefits included in health benefits coverage are substantially similar to the benefits included in the child benchmark benefit plan, except that preventive health services do not include dental services. - $\underline{\mbox{(b) "Agency" means the Agency for Health Care}} \label{eq:constraints} Administration.$ - (c) "Applicant" means the individual who applies for determination of eligibility for health benefits coverage under this section. - (d) "Child benchmark benefit plan" means the form and level of health benefits coverage established in s.
-409.815.
+The benefits included in health benefits coverage are substantially similar to the benefits included in the child benchmark benefit plan, except that preventive health services do not include dental services. - (c) "Applicant" means the individual who applies for determination of eligibility for health benefits coverage under s.
+624.91(8). - (d) "Child benchmark benefit plan" means the form and level of health benefits coverage established in s.
+409.815. - (e) "Child" means any person under 19 years of age. - (f) "Corporation" means Florida Healthy Kids Corporation. - (g) "Enrollee" means an individual who has been determined eligible for and is receiving coverage under s.
+624.91(8).

-- (e) "Child" means any person younger than 19 years of age. - 1105 (f) "Corporation" means the Florida Healthy Kids 1106 Corporation. - (g) "Enrollee" means an individual who has been determined eligible for and is receiving coverage under this section. - (h) "Florida Kidcare program" or "Kidcare program," means the health benefits program administered through ss.
-409.810-409.821. - (i) "Health benefits coverage" means protection that provides payment of benefits for covered health care services or that otherwise provides, either directly or through arrangements with other persons, covered health care services on a prepaid per capita basis or on a prepaid aggregate fixed-sum basis. - (j) "Healthy Florida" means the program created by this section which is administered by the Florida Healthy Kids Corporation. - (k) "Healthy Kids" means the Florida Kidcare program component created under s.
-624.91 for children who are 5 through 18 years of age. - (1) "Household income" means the group or the individual whose income is considered in determining eligibility for the Healthy Florida program.
-The term "household" has the same meaning as provided in s.
-36B(d)(2) of the Internal Revenue Code of 1986. - (m) "Medicaid" means the medical assistance program authorized by Title XIX of the Social Security Act, and regulations thereunder, and ss.
-409.901-409.920, as administered in this state by the agency.
+1103 (h) "Florida Kidcare program" or "Kidcare program," means 1104 the health benefits program administered through ss.
+409.8101105 409.821.

-(n) "Medically necessary" means the use of any medical treatment, service, equipment, or supply necessary to palliate the effects of a terminal condition, or to prevent, diagnose, correct, cure, alleviate, or preclude deterioration of a condition that threatens life, causes pain or suffering, or results in illness or infirmity and which is:
+- (i) "Health benefits coverage" means protection that provides payment of benefits for covered health care services or that otherwise provides, either directly or through arrangements with other persons, covered health care services on a prepaid per capita basis or on a prepaid aggregate fixed-sum basis. - (j) "Healthy Florida" means the program created by this section which is administered by the Florida Healthy Kids Corporation. - (k) "Healthy Kids" means the Florida Kidcare program component created under s.
+624.91 for children ages 5 through 18. - (1) "Household income" means the group or the individual whose income is considered in determining eligibility for the Healthy Florida program.
+The household has the same meaning as it is defined under section 36B(d)(2) of the Internal Revenue Code of 1986. - (m) "Medicaid" means the medical assistance program authorized by Title XIX of the Social Security Act, and regulations thereunder, and ss.
+409.901-409.920, as administered in this state by the agency. - (n) "Medically necessary" means the use of any medical treatment, service, equipment, or supply necessary to palliate the effects of a terminal condition, or to prevent, diagnose, correct, cure, alleviate, or preclude deterioration of a condition that threatens life, causes pain or suffering, or results in illness or infirmity and which is: